psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 #### Possible Questions from audience:

-1. Why use centrifugal pump
+1. Why use centrifugal pump (vs other high head / low flow like piston)
 2.
 3.